eskay993/gamefiles/sp-football-life-2023/README.md

 1. Download and extract the [SP Football Life 2023: Real Faces](https://www.pessmokepatch.com/2022/08/fl23faces.html) facepak mod.
 You should have 4 CPK files.

 2. Right click on the game in Lutris and choose `Browse local files`.
-Dolphin file browser should open to where the game is installed.
+Dolphin file browser should Lutris,  to where the game is installed.

 3. Navigate to `drive_c/Program Files (x86)/SP Football Life 2023/download`